Grassmannian framed bundles and generalized parabolic structures: Abstract

 \section{Abstract}

-We build compact moduli spaces of Grassmannian framed bundles over a Riemann surface, essentially replacing a group by its bi-invariant compactification.
+We build compact moduli spaces of Grassmannian framed bundles over a Riemann surface, essentially replacing a group by a bi-equivariant compactification.
 We do this both in the algebraic and symplectic settings, and prove a Hitchin-Kobayashi correspondence between the two.
-The spaces are master spaces for parabolic bundles, and the reduction to parabolic bundles commutes with the correspondence.
-An analogous correspondence is proved for the generalized parabolic bundles of Bhosle, and the Hitchin Kobayashi correspondence is outlined.
+The spaces are universal spaces for parabolic bundles (in the sense that all of the moduli can be obtained as quotients), and the reduction to parabolic bundles commutes with the correspondence.
+An analogous correspondence is outlined for the generalized parabolic bundles of Bhosle.